KITeGG-Node-Modules/directus-extension-kubernetes-endpoint/README.md

-container=<container name>    # If multiple containers are running in the pod sinceSeconds=123              # Only fetch logs reaching back N seconds previous=true                 # Get the logs for the previous crashed or killed pod
+container=<container name>    # If multiple containers are running in the pod sinceSeconds=123              # Only fetch logs reaching back N seconds previous=true                 # Get the logs for the previous crashed or killed pod timestamps=true               # Adds timestamps to the log lines
 ```

 ### Getting events for a deployment's pod